timzprof/Venue-FrontEnd/process.md

-Delete all the files that will not be needed create folder structure create page layout components and the page - layoout component create the card components create the homepage, create the login page (admin and user) create the view venue page (admin and user) create the edit venue - modal with picture upload buttons
+Delete all the files that will not be needed (done) create folder structure (done) create page layout components and the page - layoout component (done) create the card components (done) create the homepage , create the login page (admin and user) create the view venue page (admin and user) create the edit venue - modal with picture upload buttons